-The proposed project would demolish an existing two-story commercial building and construct a 64-foot-tall mixed-use building and a 45-foot-tall residential building.
-The Planning Department prepared a preliminary shadow fan analysis and determined that the proposed project would not cast any new shadow on San Francisco Recreation and Park Department properties or other publically accessible open spaces.43 The proposed project would shade portions of nearby streets, sidewalks, and private properties in the project vicinity at different times of the day throughout the year.
+The proposed project would demolish an existing one-story commercial building and construct a 55-foot-tall residential building.
+The Planning Department prepared a preliminary shadow fan analysis and determined that the proposed project would not cast any new shadow on San Francisco Recreation and Park Department properties or other publically accessible open spaces.
+The proposed project would shade portions of nearby streets, sidewalks, and private properties in the project vicinity at different times of the day throughout the year.
 However, shadows on streets and sidewalks would be transitory in nature, would not exceed levels commonly expected in urban areas, and would be considered a less-than-significant impact under CEQA.
 Although occupants of nearby properties may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant impact under CEQA.